-- 3.25.
+- 3.20.
 Much of the West End is under- utilised and does not reflect Oxford's international reputation or live up to its potential.
-There is a clear vision and objective for the West End to "be developed as part of a comprehensive regeneration plan for the area."
-There is a recognition within the supporting text that "with a number of different landowners within the site this would help delivery and ensure that piecemeal development does not prejudice the overall aim of a comprehensive regeneration of the site."
-The role of the SPD is to provide some detailed advice and guidance to show how working with landowners, partners and key stakeholders, this regeneration can be delivered.
-The west end is also identified as a key opportunity in the Oxfordshire Local Industrial Strategy that identifies the areas as a Global Business District. - 3.26.
+The role of the SPD is to provide some detailed advice and guidance to show how working with landowners, partners and key stakeholders, regeneration can be delivered.
+The west end is also identified as a key opportunity in the Oxfordshire Local Industrial Strategy that identifies the areas as an Innovation District. - 3.21.
 There are currently several supporting documents that cover the west end area.
-These include: - Oxpens Masterplan SPD (November 2013) - West End Design Code (2008) - Oxford Station SPD (November 2017) - 3.27.
-There had also previously been a West End Area Action Plan but this has already expired and no longer forms part of the current development plan. - 3.28.
+These include: - Oxpens Masterplan SPD (November 2013) - West End Design Code (2008) - Oxford Station SPD (November 2017) - 3.22.
+There had also previously been a West End Area Action Plan but this has already expired and no longer forms part of the current development plan. - 3.23.
 The new West End SPD will replace these documents and provide detailed guidance to support the over-arching policies in the adopted Oxford Local Plan 2016-2036 in a single document.